-This research was observational analytic with Cross sectional approach.
-It was carried out on the population of all women labour in Sleman Regional Hospital in 2016 amounted to 1317 people.
-The samples were obtained by purposive sampling.
-There are 381 people were obtained from patient records.
-Samples taken are mothers by the age of 20-35 years, parity>1, the number of single foetus, without a history of preeclampsia, hypertension, diabetes mellitus, renal failure, pregnancy Obesity and never be a combination pill acceptors.
+Observational study with method cross sectional was carried out against the population of all women labor in Sleman Regional Hospital in 2016 amounted to 1317 people.
+The samples were obtained by purrposive sampling 381 people were obtained from patient records.
+Samples taken are mothers by the age of 20-35 years, parity >1, the number of single fetus, without a history of preeclampsia, hypertension, diabetes mellitus, renal failure, pregnancy Obesity and never be a combination pill acceptors.

-This survey begins with preparatory phases, which takes care of etichal clearance from the Ministry of Health polytechnic ethics commite of Yogyakarta and complete the research permit.
-The researcher submitted the manuscript to the Ministry of Health polytechnic ethics committee of Yogyakarta to see whether the research would be conducted in accordance with the professional code of ethics and still maintain the privacy of the research subjects.

-This study was conducted after the issuance of decent ethical No. LB.01.01/KE-02/XX/419/2017 issued by the Ministry of Health polytechnic ethics committee of Yogyakarta on 18 April 2017.
-After received a proper letter of ethics, the researcher submitted a permit to the Sleman Regional Government and Sleman Regional Hospital to obtain research permission.

-The independent variable is the birth spacing is the time interval between deliveries prior to pregnancy is calculated from the date of birth of children prior to HPMT (First Day of Menstruation Newsletter) expressed in year.
-Maternal age calculated from the date of birth of up to date check is expressed in years.
-The parity was seen from mothers labour unless the abortion.
+This survey begins with a preparatory phase, which takes care of etichal clearance from the Ministry of Health polytechnic ethics committee of Yogyakarta and complete the research permit.
+This study was conducted after the issuance of decent ethical No. LB.01.01 / KE-02 / XX / 419/2017 of the Ministry of Health polytechnic ethics committee of Yogyakarta on 18 April 2017.
+The independent variable is the birth spacing is the time interval between deliveries prior to pregnancy is calculated from the date of birth of children prior to HPMT (First Day of Menstruation Newsletter) expressed in year, maternal age calculated from the date of birth of up to date check is expressed in years and the parity seen from mothers labor unless the abortion.

 Dependent variable is the incidence of preeclampsia is an increase in blood pressure accompanied by urine protein in pregnant women with a gestational age of 24 to delivery based on the doctor's diagnosis.
+The scale of the data used are nominal ordinal.
+Data analysis included frequency distribution, analysis and calculation of the relationship with the prevalence ratio analysis Chi Square and logistic regression.